Nene Pimentel: Assemblyman for Batasang Pambansa

 From the confines of his home, Pimentel continued to keep abreast of national news.
 He helped rally the opposition, ran the city and launched his bid as assemblyman for the Batasang Pambansa.
 He was, if anything, not quiet.
 He protested relentlessly and fearlessly against injustice, fraud, corruption and Marcos' dictatorial rule.

 Then, in the aftermath of the assassination of Marcos's chief rival, Benigno "Ninoy" Aquino Jr. in 1983, Pimentel won a seat in the 1984 Philippine parliamentary election, but the Marcos government ousted him on the allegation that he had cheated in the elections.
 The Supreme Court itself recounted the ballots in an electoral contest.

 The feisty Pimentel, a relentless critic of the Marcos regime, was often seen with Ninoy's widow, Cory, as they rallied the opposition.
 At one point, Cory asked him to be her running mate in the 1986 Philippine presidential election and he agreed.
-However, when Cardinal Jaime Sin brokered a political marriage between Cory and Salvador "Doy" Laurel Jr., Pimentel graciously stepped aside and let history run its course.
+However, when Cardinal Jaime Sin brokered a political marriage between Cory and Salvador "Doy" Laurel, Pimentel graciously stepped aside and let history run its course.

 Upon her ascent to power after the People Power Revolution, President Aquino appointed Pimentel as Minister of Local Government.
 He had the unenviable task of dismantling the structure of dictatorship and corruption left behind by the Marcos regime.
 Pimentel wielded the axe deliberately, gaining a breathing space for the new administration.
 His critics alleged he had sold positions in the new government, but none could make the charge stick.
 Pimentel incurred the ire of some but also the respect of those who saw that he did it without fear or favor or taint of corruption.

 Senator (1987–1992)

 First term: 1987–1992

-He then was elected Senator (1987–1992), authoring the seminal Local Government Code of 1991.
+Pimentel then was elected Senator in 1987, finishing 20th, serving a five-year term until 1992.
+He authored the seminal Local Government Code of 1991.
 As Senator, he authored and sponsored several key pieces of legislation, among them the Local Government Code of 1991, the Cooperative Code, the Philippine Sports Commission Act, the Act Creating the Autonomous Region in Muslim Mindanao, and the People's Small-Scale Mining Act.
 He also authored and co-sponsored the Generic Drugs Act and the Act Establishing the Philippine Police under a Reorganized Department of Interior and Local Government.

 On November 24, 1990, Pimentel was riding a six-seater plane to Naga City to deliver a speech on the proposed Local Government Code when an engine malfunctioned during the plane's descent in stormy weather, but the pilot, Capt.
 Edgardo Lopez, was able to maneuver around a mountain and land safely at Naga Airport.
-On September 16, 1991, Nene Pimentel was among the "Magnificent 12" senators who voted against the extension of the PH-US Bases Treaty.
+On September 16, 1991, Pimentel was among the "Magnificent 12" senators who voted against the extension of the PH-US Bases Treaty.

+He also authored the RA 6975, or the DILG Act that created the civilian Philippine National Police.